-This bill establishes a new section in the New Hampshire Revised Statutes Annotated (RSA) regarding guardianship contracted services, specifically aimed at assisting older adults and adults with disabilities in transitioning from hospital settings to less restrictive environments.
-It allows hospitals, when all other resources have been exhausted, to seek the appointment of a guardian or conservator through the probate court for individuals who require an alternative decision-maker, are deemed incapacitated, and cannot secure guardianship services through other means.
-The Department of Health and Human Services (DHHS) is tasked with contracting the office of the public guardian to provide publicly funded guardianship slots, with hospitals required to apply for access to these slots, which will be subject to funding availability.
+This bill establishes a new section in the law, RSA 151-E:28, which allows hospitals to seek the appointment of a guardian or conservator for older adults or adults with disabilities who require assistance with discharge from a hospital to a less restrictive setting.
+The criteria for seeking guardianship include the individual being incapacitated, requiring an alternative decision-maker, and being unable to secure guardianship services through other means.
+The Department of Health and Human Services is tasked with contracting the office of the public guardian to provide publicly funded guardianship slots for these individuals, contingent on available funding.

 Statutes affected: